Eighonet/REIGNNv1/README.md

 # Constructing your own dataset

 We also publish our code regarding processing of initial datasets.
-It can be freely used for the construction of new heterogeneous graphs.
+It can be freely used for the construction of new heterogeneous graphs -

 ```python
 from dataset_extractor.loader import load